 Let Zmanda Beat the Odds

-Whether you turn to hard drive backup for Windows 10 or Mac, sadly, at some point in time, the hard drive will fail you.
-But that's not the end of the world.
-Remember, the data stored and lost are recoverable.
-This is where the Zmanda Backup Engine gives you full insight into the backup jobs while drastically improving RTO and RPO objectives.
-Zmanda outperforms other backup solutions with its cloud-native backup solution, thereby saving time by making your infrastructure management truly effortless.
+Unfortunately, hard drives are going to fail you at some point of time.
+However, that is not the end of the world!
+Remember, the data stored and lost are recoverable with the right data backup software.
+This is where the Zmanda Backup solution gives you full visibility into the backup jobs while drastically improving your RTO and RPO objectives.
+Zmanda outperforms other backup solutions with its cloud-native backup solution, thereby saving your time and making your infrastructure management painless.